 Freeform microlenses can be directly printed, aligned and tilt-compensated to the optical axis of fibers and photonic chips, enabling Free Space Microoptical Coupling (FSMOC) between these elements.
 The printed freeform microoptics can shape light and convert the mode field according to the application, providing a highly robust solution for light coupling with minimal optical losses.

-Don't miss out on our CSO Dr. Michael Thiel talking about advancements in Two-Photon Grayscale Lithography and come visit us at booth 3041 (hall D) to explore the world of nano and microstructures!
+Come visit us at booth 3241 (Hall D) to explore the world of nano and microstructures!
 Take a look at our Lensed Fiber Array demonstrator and our interactive showcase equipped with a tablet that allows you to zoom into our tiny 3D-printed structures.